 Download our complimentary resource guide for more ways to build joyful relationships with families.

 As I reflect on John’s story, I can see how these principles were naturally in play as our team stepped into action to support John and his mom.
 With our classroom therapist, we connected John’s mom with local resources available to aid her job search and financial planning.
-We ensured family therapy meetings were accessible to John’s mom, always scheduled near pick up and drop-off times.
-As a team, John’s mom and our counselors practiced strategies like ‘worry’ check-ins with John that easily transferred between home and school.
+We ensured family therapy meetings were accessible to John’s mom, always scheduled just before or after pick-up and drop-off times.
+As a team, John’s mom and our counselors practiced doable strategies like ‘worry’ check-ins with John that easily transferred between home and school.

-For two months we drove this program, each and every day.
-In time, John’s hand was soon jumping up during our math ‘quiz bowl’ games, and he was counting coins like a champ.
+Two months after we launched this program, John’s hand was repeatedly jumping up during our math ‘quiz bowl’ games, and he was counting coins like a champ.

 This is the power of family engagement programs, of partnering with families – truly educators’ most powerful and precious resource.